 Dr. Hector Morales-Negron Director of Peak Performance

-In 2004, Hector became the first Hispanic officer selected as an Academy Professor of Physical Education at the United States Military Academy at West Point and attended Florida State University where he earned his PhD in Sport and Exercise Psychology.
-After his return to the West Point in 2008, in addition to his instructional and leadership duties, he became the Head Coach of the West Point Judo team that brought the first National Championship in the 50 years of the program and won fifteen total National Collegiate Judo titles in all four divisions: advanced men and women and novice men and women from 2009 until 2014.
-At the Academy, he was also the Director of the Personal Fitness Development Course, the Director of Program Support, and was responsible for the combatives instructor certification program.
+In 2004, Hector became the first Hispanic officer selected as an Academy Professor of Physical Education at the United States Military Academy at West Point and attended Florida State University where he earned his Ph.D. in Sport and Exercise Psychology.
+After his return to the West Point in 2008, in addition to his instructional and leadership duties, he was the Head Coach of the West Point Judo team that brought the first National Championship to the Academy in the 50 years of the program.
+West Point Judo also won fourteen total National Collegiate Judo titles in all four divisions: Advanced men and women and novice men and women from 2009 until 2014.
+At the Academy, he was also the Director of the Personal Fitness Development, the Director of Program Support, and was responsible for the combatives (hand to hand combat) instructor certification program.
 Lastly, Dr. Morales was also the director of competitive clubs leading and coordinating the character through sports development program for 27 competitive clubs at West Point.

 Dr. Morales, now a retired Lieutenant Colonel, is an Army Master Fitness Trainer and an Army Master Combatives Instructor and certified over 1000 soldiers to lead combatives programs throughout the Army since 2003.
 He also represented the U.S. as an athlete in the Military World Games in 1995 and coached the U.S. Armed Forces Judo Team from 2003 until 2013 to six World Military Judo Championships in Italy, Croatia (2), India, Brazil, and Kazakhstan(Manager).
 In 2013 he received the USOC Developmental Coach of the Year for Judo, the BG James Anderson Teaching Excellence Award at West Point, and in 2014 Coach Mike Krzyzewski's Teaching Character through Sports Award.